sixem/ivfi-php/README.md

 DirectoryIndex index.php index.html index.htm /indexer.php
 ```

 This line can be placed in either your server's `.conf` file or your `.htaccess` file.
-This will tell Apache to look for a regular index file at first and if none are found it'll then use the Indexer instead.
+This will tell Apache to use the Indexer if none of the default indexes exist.

 If you want to disable direct access to the Indexer you can add these lines to your Apache configuration: